 12. Bodypulse Fitness Studio

-Here’s a bold yet minimalist logo design to inspire yours.
+Here’s a bold yet minimalist logo design to inspire you.
 According to Kimbo Design, the Bodypulse Fitness Studio logo represents power and authenticity.
 Even with the minimalist style, the logo can still catch your eye.
 The combination of bold and subtle font styles is an alluring strategy for marketing on various channels as well.

 13. Champion Zone Fitness